-Should Guitarists Learn To Read Sheet Music?
+Do Guitarists Need To Learn To Read Sheet Music?

-That’s tricky to answer.
 It might stem from the guitar not really being considered a “real” instrument for a long time.
 Although big band Jazz utilized guitars in the early 1900s.
 You might have heard the anecdotal story of a record label passing on signing the Beatles because the rep thought that “guitar music is a fad” and wouldn’t last.

 But even today as the guitar is extremely popular and is central in a lot of music styles, guitarists rarely read sheet music.
 Hendrix didn’t.
 Jimmy Page doesn’t.
 It’s not to say they can’t, but it’s impractical on guitar.
 It’s not how guitarists have learned songs or played songs for the most part.